JayTeeGeezy/pyracing/README.rst

 	>>> jockey = pyracing.Jockey.get_jockey_by_runner(runner)

+Alternatively, the jockey for a given runner can be obtained by accessing the runner's jockey property as follows:

+	>>> jockey = runner.jockey

 The get_jockey_by_runner method will return a single Jockey object.
 The Jockey class itself is derived from Python's built-in dict type, so a jockey's details can be accessed as follows:

 	>>> name = jockey['name']